kadotaislost/FireDetectionAndAlertSystem/README.md

-# 🔥 Smart Fire Detection and Alert System
+# 🔥 Smart Fire Detection, Response and Alert System

 An Arduino-based intelligent fire detection system that monitors temperature and smoke levels, providing real-time alerts and automated response mechanisms for fire emergencies.